May 16, 2018

 I spent my first two months in solitary confinement.
 I rebelled against the deputies because I didn’t want to be around the other inmates in the main area of the prison.
 Spending time alone gave me a lot of time to think, and I eventually started to pray.
 I got my hands on a Bible and began to read.

-After two months, I came out of solitary confinement and met a girl who happened to be Mormon.
+After two months, I came out of solitary confinement and met a girl who happened to be a member of The Church of Jesus Christ of Latter-day Saints.
 After hearing about my Bible studies, she told me that I should find a Book of Mormon and read it.
 I took her advice.
 As I began reading, I realized that I needed to make a choice after I got out of prison.
-Which side of the fence was I going to live the rest of my life?
+Which side of the fence was I going to live on the rest of my life?

 Detoxing and Gaining a Crucial Relationship